v-enusdelta/CIDM6330-Project/README.md

 #### Evolution 5: Implement Tests
 - [ ] Create Gerkin Notation expression tests
 - [ ] Create Django unittests that demonstrate three use cases from the Gerkin statements

+## Repo Structure
+To fulfil the project requirements, this repo is split into three sections.

+#### Section 1: Requirements Documentation
+Section 1 (`` /section1 ``) contains the requirements document from Evoluation 0/1, ERD from Evolution 2, and Gerkin notation tests from Evolution 5.

+#### Section 2: Basic API
+To ensure clarity and separation between the Basic API and the graduated API in Django, section 2 (`` /section2 ``) contains all code for Evolution 2.
+The ERD in ``/section1`` is used to validate the pydantic models.

+#### Section 3: Django API
+Section 3 (`` /section3 ``) contains all code related to Evolutions 3-5.
+The Gerkin notation tests in ``/section1`` is used to implement the Django unittests.